TSG Tenor Saxophone Play - Test

-The Brancher stand was located directly across the isle from the Bari Woodwinds booth (manned by Jim Cavanaugh and Ron van Ostenbridge) whose Bari Hybrid mouthpiece and synthetic reeds I have been playing exclusively and endorsing for a number of years, going back to the days of the company's founder, the late Wolfe Taninbaum.
+The Brancher stand was located directly across the isle from the Bari Woodwinds booth, whose Bari Hybrid mouthpiece and synthetic reeds I have been playing exclusively and endorsing for a number of years, going back to the days of the company's founder, the late Wolfe Taninbaum.

 So meeting "the Branchers" was kind of like meeting the people next door.
 I had never even heard of the Brancher brand before this, so I was certainly not familiar with their line of horns.

-First off, the low register response is amazing.
-The production of sub-tone, in the lower half octave (E - Bb) is much easier and more responsive than on either my Keiwerth SX 90R or 66xxx Series Mark VI.
+First off, the low register response is amazing!
+The production of sub-tone, in the lower half octave (E - Bb) is like butter.

 To that effect, Pascal Brancher explains that, "The low register response, as well as the rest of the registers, is enhanced & improved by the special "cymbal like" shape of the resonators.
 Their larger diameters help in that regard as well.